Blog

 According to new data from TeleGeography’s Transport Networks Research Service, the aggregate cost of new construction over the past nine years has averaged over $2 billion annually.

-Let's review the state of submarine cable investment in 2025.
+Let's take a look at the current state of submarine cable investment in 2026.

 With the exception of a few anomalous years, we haven't seen this level of investment in subsea cable infrastructure since 2000-2001, and it's not letting up.
-The value of new submarine cables planned to enter service between 2025 and 2027 is forecasted to reach over $13 billion.
+The value of new submarine cables planned to enter service from 2026-2029 exceeds $16 billion.

 How is this substantial investment in subsea infrastructure being deployed regionally?
-In the past three years, no single route stands, although intra-Asian routes have had the most extensive investment with $1.2 billion in new cables, and Latin American routes have seen the least with about $200 million in new investment.
+In the past three years, Asia led investment with $2 billion in new cables, followed closely by trans-Pacific routes at $1.7 billion.

-Look at the coming three years in the chart below.
-We see a significant surge in new cable investment across every route we track.
+Look at the coming three years in the horizontal bar chart below.
+We see a significant surge in new cable investment across every route.
+The biggest surge by far is expected in Asia, where an aggregate of over $3.7 billion worth of announced new cables could enter service from 2026-2029.

 The biggest surge is expected in the trans-Pacific, where multiple Google and Meta-led cables, along with several others, will drive an aggregate of over $3 billion in spending.